wearewiser/plexio-rate-limit/README.md

-Rate Limit | Yellow Snow
+Rate Limit | Plexio

-A rate limiting decorator to apply to HttpController classes from [Yellow Snow Http](https://github.com/yellow-snow/http).
+A rate limiting decorator to apply to HttpController classes from [Plexio](https://github.com/wearewiser/plexio-core).